-Let’s say both companies, A and B are from same industry.
+Both companies, A and B, are from the same industry.
 In that case, we can do a comparative analysis.
-It’s clearly seen that the asset turnover ratio of Company A is more than the asset turnover ratio of Company B. As it is assumed that they both belong to the same industry, we can conclude that Company A is able to utilize their assets better to generate revenue than Company B.
+It’s seen that the ratio of Company A is more than the ratio of Company B. As it is assumed that they both belong to the same industry, we can conclude that Company A can utilize its assets better to generate revenue than Company B.

-But, let’s say Company A and Company B are from different industry.
-Then we won’t be able to compare their asset turnover ratio against each other.
-Rather, in that case, we need to find out the average asset turnover ratio of the respective industries and then we can compare the asset turnover ratio of each company.
+But, let’s say Company A and Company B are from different industries.
+Then we won’t compare their asset turnover ratio against each other.
+Rather, in that case, we need to find out the average asset turnover ratio of the respective industries, and then we can compare the ratio of each company.

 We have discussed how you would be able to calculate the asset turnover ratio and would also be able to compare among multiple ratios in the same industry.

-Let us now compute Nestle’s Asset Turnover and what can we interpret from the values obtained.
+Let us now calculate Nestle’s Asset Turnover and what we can interpret from the values obtained.

 The first step involves extracting the relevant data for Asset Turnover.
-For Asset Turnover, you require two set of Data – 1) Sales 2) Assets.
+For Asset Turnover, you require two sets of Data – 1) Sales 2) Assets.

 You can access Nestle’s Annual reports from here.

-Once you have the data for say last 5-6 yeras, you can put those in excel as shown below.
-Calculate the Average Assets size for each year.
+Once you have the data for the last 5-6 years, you can put those in excel, as shown below.
+Calculate the Average Asset size for each year.

 Below is Nestle’s Asset Turnover for the past 15+ years.

-So from the computation, it is seen that the asset turnover ratio of Nestle is lesser than 1.
-But that doesn’t mean it’s a lower asset turnover ratio.
-We need to see other companies from the same industry to do a comparison.
+So from the calculation, it is seen that the asset turnover ratio of Nestle is less than 1.
+But that doesn’t mean it’s a lower ratio.
+We need to see other companies from the same industry to compare.

-Also, you may note from this chart, the Asset Turnovers has shown a decreasing trend over the past 15 years.
+Also, you may note from this chart; that Asset Turnovers have shown a decreasing trend over the past 15 years.

 Let’s take another example of Asset Turnovers.

-Let’s look at the asset turnover ratio of two companies Colgate and P&G.
+Let’s look at the two companies, Colgate and P&G.

-- For the past 10 years, Colgate has been maintaining a healthy Asset Turnover of more than 1.0x
+- For the past ten years, Colgate has been maintaining a healthy Asset Turnover of more than 1.0x

-- On the other hand, P&G is facing challenges in maintaining an Asset Turnover.
+- On the other hand, P&G faces challenges in maintaining an Asset Turnover.
 Currently, its asset turnover is 0.509x.

-- We would be able to say that P&G has to improve their asset utilization so as to increase the revenue generation through assets.
+- We would say that P&G has to improve its asset utilization to increase revenue generation through assets.

-As everything has its good side and bad side, asset turnover ratio has two things that make this ratio limited in scope.
-Of course, it helps us understand the asset utility in the organization but this ratio has two shortcomings that we should mention.
+As everything has its good and bad sides, the asset turnover ratio has two things that make this ratio limited in scope.
+Of course, it helps us understand the asset utility in the organization, but this ratio has two shortcomings that we should mention.

-- It includes all idle assets: As in the computation, we take the figure of total assets at the end of the year; we also take into account idle assets which shouldn’t have been included.
+- It includes all idle assets: As in the calculation, we take the total assets at the end of the year; we also consider idle assets that shouldn’t have been included.